juliafalcao/woolf-correspondence/README.md

 ![](yours-ever.jpg)

 A corpus of 3756 letters written by Virginia Woolf between the years of 1896 and 1941.
-The text, dates, places and recipients were scraped from the EPUB version of *Woolf, Virginia: Complete Works* ([source](https://www.mobileread.com/forums/showthread.php?t=179482)), which collects material from volumes 1-6 of [*The Letters of Virginia Woolf*](https://www.goodreads.com/series/131039-the-letters-of-virginia-woolf) (1975-1980), and [*Virginia Woolf and Lytton Strachey Letters*](https://www.goodreads.com/book/show/532448.Virginia_Woolf_and_Lytton_Strachey_Letters) (1956).
+The text, dates, places and recipients were scraped from the ePUB version of *Woolf, Virginia: Complete Works* ([source](https://www.mobileread.com/forums/showthread.php?t=179482)), which collects material from volumes 1-6 of [*The Letters of Virginia Woolf*](https://www.goodreads.com/series/131039-the-letters-of-virginia-woolf) (1975-1980), and [*Virginia Woolf and Lytton Strachey Letters*](https://www.goodreads.com/book/show/532448.Virginia_Woolf_and_Lytton_Strachey_Letters) (1956).

 |                       date |             recipient |                                          place | text                                              |